 - This Magic Tooth Fairy Door Kit is seriously the cutest thing I’ve ever seen!

-- Another Tooth Fairy idea that I love are these super cute lights!
+- Another Tooth Fairy idea that I love is these super cute lights!

 - An envelope keepsake is a cute way to hold on to your child’s baby teeth.